-Biologists estimate there are 20,000 to 25,000 polar bears.
+However, biologists estimate there are roughly 20,000 to 25,000 polar bears.
 About 60% of those live in Canada.
-Polar bears are also found in the U.S. (Alaska), Russia, Greenland, and on Norway's Svalbard archipelago.
+Polar bears are also found in the U.S. (Alaska), Russia, Greenland, and Norway (Svalbard).

 Results from long-term studies show:

-- Canada's Western Hudson Bay population: 22% decline since the early 1980s, directly related to earlier ice break-up on Hudson Bay.
+- Canada's Western Hudson Bay population: 22% decline since the early 1980s, directly related to longer ice-free seasons on Hudson Bay.

 - Baffin Bay population, shared by Greenland and Canada: at risk from both significant sea ice loss and substantial over-harvesting.

 Scientists predict that unless we take action to stop climate change, we could lose two-thirds of all polar bears by the middle of the century and all of them by the end of the century.
 Visit the Polar Bear Specialist Group's website for a summary on each population's status.

 Some Native communities are reporting an increase in the numbers of polar bears on land.
 Traditional hunters believe this means an increase in population.
 Scientists attribute it to polar bears being driven ashore by lack of ice.